 Home office color choices – When selecting a color palette for any room in your home, it’s important to understand the effect that those colors will have on your emotions, energy, and focus.
 Choosing the right colors for your home office can play a part in maximizing your productivity and minimizing your stress.
 If you’re puzzling over what colors to use in your workspace (and which to avoid), check out our color psychology cheat-sheet below.

-These are cool colours, which are said to promote feelings of peace and relaxation.
-While these chilly hues are perfect for a bedroom, a bathroom or perhaps even a living room, they are counterproductive in an office setting.
-Most shades of grey also fall under the “cool” categorization.
+Blue, green, and violet are cool colors, known to promote feelings of peace and relaxation.
+These chilly hues are perfect for a bedroom or bathroom, but they can be counterproductive in an office setting.
+Most shades of grey also fall under the category of “cool.”

-On the other end of the spectrum, yellow is an attention grabber.
-Yellow is associated with energy, optimism and activity, which could work in some office settings and not others.
-If you have a job that relies heavily on your continuous focus, yellow can end up being disruptive and can sometimes result in feelings of anxiety.
-That said, for creative professions, this bright, sunshiny hue might be the perfect fit.
+On the other end of the spectrum, yellow is an attention-grabber.
+Yellow is associated with energy, optimism, and activity—which could work in some office settings and not others.
+If you have a job that relies heavily on your continuous focus, yellow can be disruptive.
+Alternatively, for those in creative professions, yellow can help to energize and get creative juices flowing.

-Purple is ideal for those who are creatively inspired, but also crave tranquility.
+Purple is ideal for those who are creatively inspired, but also crave tranquillity.
 If this is you, try a warm shade of lavender.

 Home Office Color Choices in Shades of white and neutrals

 White and other light neutrals tend to be associated with cleanliness and organization, making them a good choice if you’re in a profession that requires concentration.
 Warm shades of grey are also known to have a similarly calming effect.

 Green is a fresh take on a neutral, evoking feelings of calm and vitality in equal parts.
 A shade of green with undertones of yellow is unoffensive to the eye and can promote concentration and feelings of balance.